-The IVIF offers preclinical magnetic resonance imaging (MRI) services through the PreClinical 7 T MRI Laboratory, which is located inside UPMC Hillman Cancer Center.
-The PreClinical 7 T MRI Laboratory houses a Bruker ClinScan 7 T MRI with a 20 centimeter (cm) bore that supports preclinical imaging of small rodents (e.g., rats, mice, and shrews) as well as tissue extracts and cell samples.
+The IVIF offers preclinical magnetic resonance imaging (MRI) services through the PreClinical 7 T MRI Laboratory, which is located inside the UPMC Hillman Cancer Center Animal Facility.
+The Laboratory houses a Bruker BioSpec AV3 7 T MRI Scanner with a 20 centimeter (cm) bore that supports preclinical imaging of small animals (e.g., rats, mice, and shrews) as well as fixed tissues and cell samples.
 The following are just a few examples of the many cancer-related applications offered by this state-of-the-art instrument:

 - Anatomical imaging (e.g., tumor volume measurement, vasculature visualization)

 - Metabolic imaging (molecular pathways, e.g., choline, glutamate/glutamine, creatine, lactate)

 - Functional imaging (e.g., vascular parameters associated with anti-angiogenesis treatments)

 The static magnetic field (B0) is 7 Tesla (approximately 140,000 times greater than the earth's intrinsic magnetic field) and has a warm bore diameter of 20 cm.
 The main magnetic field remains on even when the system is not being used for imaging.
 The main magnetic field is generated by superconducting wires (or coils) that are cooled by liquid helium.
 The liquid helium in the superconducting magnet is recycled and re-liquefied using a cryo-refrigerator.